nadavmoyal/oop-Ex3/README.md

 |`centerPoint()`|Finds the node that has the shortest distance to it's farthest node.|
 |`plot_graph()`| Plots the graph.|

+You can find more information about these algorithms on our [wiki page](https://github.com/nadavmoyal/oop-Ex3/wiki).
 ## We did tests on each class